Bruce-Mi/Bruce-Mi.github.io/content/authors/admin/_index.md

 ## About Me

-Xiaolong Mi is currently a Research Assistant Professor at the Department of Land Surveying and Geo-Informatics, the Hong Kong Polytechnic University.
-His research interests include GNSS and Low Earth Orbit (LEO) technologies for positioning, navigation, and timing (PNT) along with the application of Artificial Intelligence (AI) in earth and space sciences.
+Xiaolong Mi is a Research Assistant Professor specializing in Global Navigation Satellite Systems (GNSS) and Low-Earth Orbit (LEO) technologies.
+His research focuses on satellite navigation (PPP, RTK and PPP-RTK), precise orbit determination of LEO satellites, GNSS time and frequency transfer, GNSS remote sensing, and the application of Artificial Intelligence (AI) in earth and space sciences.
+He has published over 30 peer-reviewed papers in top-tier journals, secured significant research funding, and received multiple awards for academic excellence.